cljs/api/docfiles/cljs.core/STARprint-fnSTAR.md

 ## Summary

 A var representing the function used to print output, which may differ between runtime environments.
-Use [doc:cljs.core/enable-console-print!] to print to console.
+Use [doc:cljs.core/enable-console-print!] to set it to print to console/stdout.

 ```clj
 (enable-console-print!)